 What is the Annual Parish Meeting?

-There can be, and often is, confusion between the Annual Parish Meeting and the Annual General Meeting of the Parish Council.
-All Parish and Town Councils throughout England are required by law to hold an Annual Parish Meeting, which must take place between 1st March and the 1st June (inclusive).
-Meetings should not commence before 6.00 pm.
-It is often confused with the Annual Parish Council Meeting which is has to be held on the third Tuesday in May or in an election within 14 days of the election.
+There is often confusion between the Annual Parish Meeting and the Annual Council Meeting of the Parish Council.
+All Parish and Town Councils throughout England are required by law to hold an Annual Parish Assembly, which must take place between 1st March and the 1st June (inclusive).
+Meetings should not commence before 6.00pm.

 Purpose of the Annual Parish Meeting